PlutoCoders/week13ORMwow/README.md

 - Repo Link: https://github.com/PlutoCoders/week13ORMwow
 - Walkthrough video Link:

+## To start the server
+- in terminal write node server.js

 ## Credits
 - Massive thanks to my brother Furk who is in the same course with me
 - These database related assignments were a nightmare, and i couldn't have done it without his close assistance!